buehlpa/TramDag/how_to_use/typical_workflow.md

 Here you can set the neural networks which should be used for the terms:
 It prompts default models, if they should be used just hit generate.

-If you want to use Custom models they have to be put in the  \tram_models.py file in the src code
+If you want to use Custom models they have to be put in the  \tram_models.py file in the source code  and theyre classnames have to be put in this interactive window.
 ```
 cfg.set_tramdag_nn_models()
 ```